tejaldbhatti/lab-handling-data-imbalance-classification/readme.md

 - Import the required libraries and modules that you would need.
 - Read that data into Python and call the dataframe `donors`.
 - Check the datatypes of all the columns in the data.
+- Split the data into numerical and catagorical.
 - Check for null values in the dataframe.
 Replace the null values using the methods learned in class.
 - Treat the data using techniques learned in class.

-**One step you still need to do before you can build a model:**
-- Split the data into numerical and catagorical.
-Decide if any columns need their dtype changed.

 **Begin the Modeling here**
 - Concatenate numerical and categorical back together again for your X dataframe.
 Designate the TargetB as y.